 Chocolate stains can be sticky and challenging to remove.
-First, harden the chocolate by applying ice, then scrape it off gently.
-Afterward, treat any remaining stain with a mixture of mild detergent and water.
+First, harden the chocolate with ice, then gently scrape it off.
+Afterward, treat any remaining stain with mild detergent and water.

 Hydrogen peroxide can be a powerful stain remover, especially for organic stains like blood or wine.
 Dilute it with water and apply it sparingly to avoid bleaching your carpet.
 Blot the area and repeat if necessary.